benhatsor/Fetch/README.md

 /*
 Response {
-  text: 'This is an example movie.',
+  body: 'This is an example movie.',
   ok: true,
   status: 200,
   ...